About the Program

-The present program was organized and developed by Dr. Peter Kohler, chief of the endocrine division from 1972-1977.
+The present program was first developed by Dr. Peter Kohler, chief of the endocrine division from 1972-1977.
 Dr. James B. Field served as division chief until 1987.
 Under Dr. Field's leadership, the division expanded its research capabilities and was funded by NIH for a Diabetes and Endocrinology Research Center.
 The current program structure was developed under Dr. Ashok Balasubramanyam who led the program for 15 years.
 Under his direction, the program expanded to its current size of five fellows per year involving five hospital sites, the largest in the country.